NoobieDev2009/Ticketbot.py/README.md

 # Ticketbot.py
-Ticket bot for python discord
+Ticket bot for python discord edit config.json with token and prefix